Sample-Based Synthesis

 Method 2:

-A way to reduce data stored in a sampler is to to limit samples resolution or quantization.
-Another way would be done by reducing sampling rate.
-This diminishes a number of samples stored per unit of time, at the cost of shrinking the audio bandwidth.
+A way to reduce data stored in a sampler is to limit sample resolution or quantization.
+Another way is to lower the sampling rate.
+This diminishes the number of samples stored per unit of time at the cost of shrinking the audio bandwidth.
 In addition, a more sophisticated way of data reduction starts from an analysis stage.
-It stores sound in a data reduced form, along with control functions that approximately reconstitute it.
+It stores sound in a data-reduced form, along with control functions that approximately reconstitute it.